 An "absurd" numerical method that actually works!

 The dynamics of a separated fluid flowing past an object is still a challenging problem in engineering, even in low-speed aerodynamics, where turbulence can be present, making its understanding and solution more difficult.
-For this reason, some numerical methods have been developed, most of them based on the Eulerian description of the Navier-Stokes equations, by measuring the fluid-flow variables at fixed points defined by a continuous spatial mesh, which in most cases includes several assumptions and empirically based models, in order to approximate (and artificially close) the governing equations.
+For this reason, some numerical methods have been developed, most of them based on the Eulerian description of the Navier-Stokes equations, by measuring the fluid-flow variables at fixed points defined by a continuous spatial mesh, which in most cases includes several assumptions and empirically based models, to approximate (and artificially close) the governing equations.
 In the first place, such methods are relatively computationally expensive, since they calculate the variables in the entire surrounding space, even far away from the object, where their measurement is of little value.

-For several decades, the Boundary Element Method (BEM; e.g., panel methods based on the Potential Flow Theory (PFT)) has been used as an efficient alternative for flow over airfoils, wings, and aircraft in aerodynamics to reduce computational costs, since it allows to obtain a flow solution including the perpendicular component (lift) of the aerodynamic force and a pressure distribution with sufficient accuracy by avoiding the computation of the entire surrounding space using one of the most powerful mathematical tools: Green's Theorem.
+For several decades, the Boundary Element Method (BEM; e.g., panel methods based on the Potential Flow Theory (PFT)) has been used as an efficient alternative for flow over airfoils, wings, and aircraft in aerodynamics to reduce computational costs, since it allows to obtain a flow solution including the perpendicular component (lift) of the aerodynamic force and pressure distribution with sufficient accuracy by avoiding the computation of the entire surrounding space using one of the most powerful mathematical tools: Green's Theorem.
 However, such numerical solutions are based on a perfectly attached flow assumption, which should only be valid to approximate such solutions around streamlined bodies at low angles of attack (e.g., a thin airfoil at 5 degrees AoA).
-Numerical solutions for thicker bodies (where some degree of flow separation naturally occurs) or thin bodies at higher AoA's (e.g. 10 degrees) cannot be properly justified by such methods.
+Numerical solutions for thicker bodies (where some degree of flow separation naturally occurs) or thin bodies at higher AoAs (e.g. 10 degrees) cannot be properly justified by such methods.

-In order to avoid the limitations associated with separated flow in PFT-based methods, some authors have proposed different steady-state schemes to account for such a condition.
+To avoid the limitations associated with separated flow in PFT-based methods, some authors have proposed different steady-state schemes to account for such a condition.
 In these approaches, the detached circulation-vorticity from the surface has been the principle to account for the vorticity detachment, avoiding an attached flow assumption and hence a boundary layer (BL) formation.
-In this way, an ideal (irrotational, incompressible and inviscid) flow accounts for its separation, which is inherently considered within the solution of the corresponding system of equations, but not as an external 'correction', oblivious to the flow solution.
-Although most of the results were improved compared to simpler circulation-vorticity models, such nonlinear (in the sense of lift coefficient vs. AoA) schemes are incomplete, since they include only some detached vorticity, but not all internal and external vortex wakes as in [1].
+In this way, an ideal (irrotational, incompressible, and inviscid) flow accounts for its separation, which is inherently considered within the solution of the corresponding system of equations, but not as an external 'correction', oblivious to the flow solution.
+Although most of the results were improved compared to simpler circulation-vorticity models, such nonlinear (in the sense of lift coefficient vs. AoA) schemes are incomplete since they include only some detached vorticity, but not all internal and external vortex wakes as in [1].

 Although The Full Multi-wake Vortex Lattice Method (FMVLM) [1] follows the same principle as simpler models, it was criticized from the very beginning by most editors and reviewers during its first submissions and peer-review process in top journals (Q1 and Q2) in aeronautics and fluid dynamics.
 Next, I will paste some of the answers in this sense, of course avoiding to mention authors and journal names.
 Then I will write my own impressions.
 This exercise can be seen as an attempt to fight against some flaws in publication decisions, especially when at this time 3 journal articles (and one patent pending) based on the same research have been accepted for publication in other top journals: